 See AWS DynamoDB Query API

 - SERIAL reads and lightweight transactions which had no impact on the database (didn’t apply) are now fully linearizable. #6299

 ScyllaDB supports hot reloading of SSL Certificates.
 If SSL/TLS support is enabled, then whenever the files are changed on disk, ScyllaDB will reload them and use them for subsequent connections.

 - CQL: support Filtering on counter columns #5635

 - Compaction: Allow Major compactions for TWCS.
 Make major compaction aware of time buckets for TWCS.
 That means that calling a major compaction with TWCS will not bundle all SSTables together, but rather split them based on their timestamps. #1431

-- Scylla-tools-java are now based on Apache Cassandra 3.11 tools and use Java 11.
+- ScyllaDB-tools-java are now based on Apache Cassandra 3.11 tools and use Java 11.

 - User Defined Functions #2204

 ScyllaDB now has basic Lua based UDF.
 First released in ScyllaDB 3.3, it is still under development and will stay experimental in 4.1.

 The following commands were added: redis: setex, ttl, exists commands